Building Workplaces That Work

 Bianca is a director for CHLM.
 She brings expertise in practice growth strategy, improving work flow efficiency, and in the development and implementation of education curricula.
 Bianca has spent her clinical career as a hospital-based PA in the department of neurosurgery at Brigham & Women’s Hospital in Boston practicing in the outpatient, inpatient, and operating room arenas.
-In addition to her clinical work, she holds academic positions at Harvard Medical School, Northeastern University, and Massachusetts General Hospital Institute for Health Professions.
-Bianca’s interests include analyzing the use of technology and social media in the delivery of better health services.
+In addition to her clinical work, she holds academic positions at Harvard Medical School, Northeastern University, and Massachusetts General Hospital Institute for Health Professions and was most recently selected as one of LinkedIn’s Top Voices 2018: Healthcare.
+Her interests include analyzing the use of technology and social media in the delivery of better health services.
 Bianca completed her master’s in physician assistant studies at Northeastern University and her MPH at Dartmouth.

 Advisory Services Delivery Team

 Lawrence Herman, MPA, PA-C, DFAAPA, Senior Advisor

 Larry is principal in Palantir Healthcare, LLC, a healthcare consulting firm.
 He recently retired as Dean and Professor in the College of Health Sciences at Gardner-Webb University in Boiling Springs, NC..
 He graduated from the Stony Brook PA program and also holds a Master’s in Public Administration degree in healthcare administration and finance from Long Island University.
 He has taught in over a dozen PA programs and it is estimated that he has directly educated more than 5,000 medical and PA students, nursing students as well as resident physicians.